LATEST: Call for Papers: Deadline Postponed

 But more and more world heritage sites are threatened by development pressure, mass tourism, war, resource depletion, urbanization, climate change and investor projects, but also by neglect and mismanagement.
-On the other hand, UNESCO alone is powerless; it can only warn governments.
+UNESCO alone is powerless; it can only warn governments.

-The UNESCO World Heritage sites are no longer just the heritage of a people or a state, but the heritage of all humanity.
-They are therefore the nuclei of a world civilization.
+The UNESCO World Heritage sites are not just the heritage of a people or a state, but of all humanity.

 WE ARE ALL CALLED TO PRESERVE THE WORLD HERITAGE SITES AND PASS THEM ON TO THE NEXT GENERATIONS UNSCATHED.

 What you can do